This post may contain affiliate links. See our full disclosure for more info.

 6. Pick a brand color and fonts

 When it comes to the fonts, you could leave that alone in the beginning.
 But be sure that you pick a brand color and keep it consistent throughout your blog.
 It helps you stand out and be easily recognizable to your readers.
-Remember, nothing too flashy; crazy fonts and colors makes it hard for readers to want to stay a round.
+Remember, nothing too flashy; crazy fonts and colors make it hard for readers to want to stay around.

 If you could have a few things on your blog when you get started, these would be it.
 You will not find a successful blog or brand without these pages. here’s why.